komali2/blog/content/posts/my-emacs-environment/index.md

 It's fullscreened, which you can accomplish by hitting `f11`, or have emacs launch as such by setting, inside of `dotspacemacs/init`, `dotspacemacs-fullscreen-at-startup t`.

 In emacs, a "frame" is what other paradigms might call a "window."
 It's one "instance" of emacs, which contains multiple "windows."
 In the above screenshot, you're looking at one (fullscreened) frame, within which there are three windows, which other paradigms might call "frames" or "panes".
 Each window displays one "buffer," which kind of means "file being edited," but buffers represent things other than files, such as the output of a git command, or the output of a linter, or a list of emails.
-In the screenshot above, the large window on the left half of the screen is occupied by a buffer that's editing `index.md` of my this blog post, the top-right window has a buffer that is editing `map.ts` file, and the bottom-right window has a buffer in it that's editing my `.spacemacs` file.
+In the screenshot above, the large window on the left half of the screen is occupied by a buffer that's editing the `index.md` of this blog post, the top-right window has a buffer that's editing the `map.ts` file, and the bottom-right window has a buffer in it that's editing my `.spacemacs` file.
 I'm going to stick to the emacs nomenclature from here on out, so bear the above definitions in mind, or [read up someone smarter than me](https://emacs.stackexchange.com/questions/13583/whats-the-difference-between-a-buffer-a-file-a-window-and-a-frame) explain it.

 I usually am popping open and closing windows constantly.
 So for example, if I wanted to edit something at another location in this file real quick, and then quickly return back to this exact line, I'd open a new window horizontally, by doing `SPC w -`, which invokes `split-window-below`.
 Then, I'd jump to wherever else in the file I need to go, save, and close the window by doing `SPC w d`, which invokes `delete-window`.
 I'm then brought back to the previous state of my workspace, with my cursor exactly where it was when I opened a new window.
 Typically, if I want to open and work on a new file, I'd do `SPC w /`, which invokes `split-window-right`.
 Some combination of such usually results in the kinds of workspaces pictured above.